 December 10, 2015

 In the ecommerce world, add-to-cart rates sometimes get a bad rap.
-They’re not as sexy as conversion rates—which measure cold-hard cash.
+They’re not as sexy as cart conversion rates—which measure cold-hard cash.
 Plus, you might think most people just use their carts as shipping-threshold calculators, anyway.

-Because if you don’t make it past first, there’s no way you’ll make it to home.
+Why think of add-to-cart rates as the “first base” of shopping?
+Well, because if you don’t make it past first, there’s no way you’ll make it to home.
 (Which would be conversion rates, in this tortured analogy.)

 A good add-to-cart rate means your shoppers are finding products that are relevant to them quickly.
 A poor add-to-cart rate suggests there’s room for improvement regarding product navigation, search, and more.